+Many community managers hope for the mythical “one platform to rule them all,” but the report confirms that this isn't how things work in reality.
 That’s because this isn’t a problem for community members.
 While community managers aren’t happy about the current state of community tooling, community members couldn’t care less.

+The future of community then is increasingly distributed.
 That means community owners need to decide which platforms they support, accepting that some may be out of their control.
 Then do their best to reduce the administrative burden by building integrations and workflows that make it possible to give members a great experience, no matter what app, forum, chat platform, email address, or device they’re participating from.

 To help manage members across platforms, the report found that teams use 7 apps to manage and understand members.
 These range from social media monitoring to analytics and workflow automation, all helping give community managers a better understanding of members and what’s happening within their community.

 Among these challenges, there’s a silver lining.
 We’ve seen that bringing fragmented data together from this constellation of platforms can provide companies meaningful insights toward building vibrant communities, stronger relationships, and ultimately producing better software.

 Most teams though lack integration between their tools and data.
 The report found that 2 in 5 teams have no integration at all, with only 1 in 5 having tools which integrate with other teams across the business.

 Integration provides an opportunity for community builders to enjoy the best of both worlds.
 On one hand, community members interact on the platforms they prefer.
 Meanwhile, the community builders, behind the scenes, can see and understand a member’s journey across platforms, all in service of delivering a stellar member experience.